ArcaneNibble/cnoidal/format_notes.md

 ### Granules

-TODO what is a partial granule
+Granules can either be a complete granule (encoding every "real" facility) or a partial granule (encoding a subset of up to 2048 facilities).

-The format of a granule is:
+The format of a complete granule is:

 | Granule contents              |
 | ----------------------------- |